mdvacula/yeahnoyeah/README.md

 # yeahnoyeah
-First Design of the Yeah, No, Yeah podcast.
+First implementation of the Yeah, No, Yeah podcast website.